Portobello-Stuffed Pork Roast

 - 1/2 cup heavy whipping cream

-- Starting about a third in from one side, make a lengthwise slit in the roast to within 1/2 in. of bottom.
+- Preheat oven to 350°.
+Starting about a third in from one side, make a lengthwise slit in the roast to within 1/2 in. of bottom.
 Turn roast over and make another lengthwise slit, starting from about a third in from the opposite side.
 Open roast so it lies flat; cover with plastic wrap.
 Flatten to 3/4-in. thickness; remove plastic.
 Spread stuffing mixture over meat.

 - Roll up jelly-roll style, starting with a long side.
 Tie pork at 2-in. intervals with kitchen string.
 Place on a rack in a shallow roasting pan.
 Slice remaining mushrooms; brush with 1 tablespoon vinegar.
 Arrange around pork.